mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/byom.md

 data_dtype={"0": "integer", "1": "integer"}
 ```

-We can now run predictions as usual, by using the `WHERE` statement or joining on a data table with an appropriate schema:
+We can now run predictions as usual, by using the `#!sql WHERE` statement or joining on a data table with an appropriate schema:

 ```sql
 SELECT `1` FROM byom_mlflow WHERE `0`=2;